-The annual cost of hospital end-of-life care in Ontario is valued at $4.7 billion, and a typical hospital bed costs approximately $850 per day, marking a considerable drain on the province’s health-care system.
+The annual cost of hospital end-of-life care in Ontario is valued at $4.7 billion, and a typical acute care hospital bed costs approximately $1100 per day, marking a considerable drain on the province’s health-care system.
 Those costs become even more significant when considering that only five per cent of annual expected deaths require care in a hospital setting.
-The remaining 95 per cent can be better managed in a residential hospice care centre, which has an estimated cost of only $439 per day.
+The remaining 95 per cent can be better managed in a residential hospice care centre, which has an estimated cost of only $460 per day.

 The numbers speak for themselves – there is an undeniable need for residential hospice care in our community.